 The on-board system readiness function is available on all scan tools.
-This function indicates the status of each OBD II monitor.
-One parameter identification display (PID) on a Rotunda New Generation STAR (NGS) Tester 007-00500 summarizes the status of all monitors.
+This function indicates the status of each OBD II System Readiness Tests (SRT).
+One parameter identification display (PID) on a New Generation STAR (NGS) tester summarizes the status of all monitors.